alejandrodnm/nine_digits_server/notes.md

 # ToDo

+- write about no backlog limit
 - termination
-- write to file
-- write only different numbers
-- 10 second report
+- restart on crashes